gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

 ### Guest Speaker by Dr. Baetz
 - being self aware of your thoughts so you can drop the bad ones, guilt
 - lemniscus workshop

+## Day 11 Mar 28, 2018
+- exPS quiz

+### Matt Minnick PEO licence
+- 3 reqs
+    - need a b.eng or equivalent (collwge -> 13 technical exams)
+    - pass professional practice exam (law and ethics)
+    - 4 yrs of work ex=perience (including masters)
+- $200/yr to maintain it
+- 3 hours 2 exams, 3 dif sittings per year (April, August, December)
+- part 1 - ethics, part 2 - law
+- you get ontario regulation 941 excerpt and code of ethics
+- engineering is a self-regulating profession

+#### Sample Questions
+- look at code of ethics and professional misconduct
+- it is unethical for you to do work at discounted rate
+- obligation to be fair to first client if they own design
+- being mean ->
+- what to do about someone being mean
+- specify nd explain the requirements if any that Green must satisfy in order to properky undertake such

+#### Quiz

+#### Ethics
+ - licenses and designations
+ - enforcement and design
+ - special topics
+    - seal
+    - ads
+    - profession vs self-regulation profession
+1. avoid punishment
+2. follow rules
+3. do what's right

+941 - code of ethics and professional misoconduct

+a) comment on a disucss on potents
+- part N: harrassment

+b) what should green do about potent
+-
+c) moonlighting section